 Every person has a completely different way they create ideas because creativity comes out of your personal life experiences, opinions, emotions, strengths, weaknesses and personal emotional baggage that you have accumulated over your lifetime.
 All of those variables come together to create your point of view and it drives what happens in your brain when you sit down with a blank piece of paper to start to work through a problem.
 As a creative director I think it is my job to work with my team to get them to start to become aware of all of those variables so they can start to pay attention to exactly what happens when they have a great idea but also what happens when they get to a place where the ideas just aren’t coming.
 It is this self-awareness that is the mental foundation of every great creative mind I have ever known.
 It gives you the ability to start to understand how to have ideas, to understand what do you need to do mentally to let those ideas happen and then start to work on how you can make it happen faster and with great regularity.
 I’ve found books like Making Ideas Happen, The Accidental Creative and Die Empty are great books that can help you with this process.

-Self-awareness is also critical as your leadership role grows because I have seen lots of incredibly talented creatives who have great leadership potential who self-sabotage themselves because they are completely unaware of how the way they express their views, treat other people or even handle their ego completely undermine their authority.
+Self-awareness is also critical as your leadership role grows because I have seen lots of incredibly talented creatives who have great leadership potential who self-sabotage opportunities because of the way they express their views, treat other people, or even handle their ego completely undermine their authority.
+During an interview process, such personality traits can undermine your chances of selection.
+For someone who’s in the initial stages of an interview process, demonstrating your leading and onboarding plan that aligns with the vision of the company can impress your recruiters.
 To be an effective creative director, you must have the self-awareness to understand when you need to drive your vision for a project versus when you need to support and nurture the visions of the rest of the team.
 The best leaders I have known can keep these things in balance so they are seen by their team and clients as leaders with great ideas but they are also seen as someone who lets their team shine and grow.
 This process means that you need to develop the confidence and self-awareness to let those other voices be a larger part of the conversation because no one who is creative wants to work for a dictator who just wants you to do nothing more than execute on their ideas with no input from the team.

 As you go through your career you will become more accomplished and gain more experience but you will notice a change taking place.
 Early in your career you will be inspired by other people and use them as a guidepost to push yourself forward but as you gain more experience you will find that the problems become harder, the solutions to ideas and leadership will be more personal and that you will be less motivated by the people that used to inspire you.
 To continue to evolve as a thinker, designer, writer and leader you have to develop the ability to inspire yourself, stay grounded, motivated and moving forward to be successful at all of those challenges.
 I inspire myself through talking to some of the world’s greatest chefs like Ferran Adria (Insights on creativity from Ferran Adria, the world’s greatest chef.) and Heston Blumenthal (Why you need to develop short-term memory loss) or doing experiments on my friends to better understand the psychology behind why people use social media (The Inverse Facebook Experiment).
 You have to stop looking to other for answers and understand that companies want people who can bring value and original thinking to their roles and not just copy what other people are doing.
 To be able to find real inspiration means that you will have to invest in understanding your creative process as I talked about before because if you don’t understand how to have great ideas, then you will never really understand how to feed your brain with new thinking to inspire new ones.